substrate-system/baowser/README.md

 This is based on the [`bao` library](https://github.com/oconnor663/bao).
 That's where the name comes from.
 Also, look at [bab](https://github.com/worm-blossom/bab).

+This is incremental verification for the browser.
+You can start a streaming download, and verify it is correct before you have downloaded the entire file.
+You only need to know the "root hash" ahead of time, and then you can verify each piece of the downlaod as it arrives.

 [See a live demo](https://substrate-system.github.io/baowser/)